-- Higurashi no Naku Koro ni: uses this on occasion; during the Massacre Chapter, the club have just dispatched the men pursuing them, and decide to hijack their car to get Rika and Satoko to safety.
+- Higurashi: When They Cry: uses this on occasion; during the Massacre Chapter, the club have just dispatched the men pursuing them, and decide to hijack their car to get Rika and Satoko to safety.
 The group run in to knock out the last few men, when a shot rings out, and Keiichi suddenly falls over.
 The manga completely averts this however, by having Hanyuu stop time before the bullet hits so everyone can contemplate what to do when it inevitably hits Keiichi (when she stops time, it's inches from his chest).

-- In Hunter × Hunter, Neferpitou, who is just introduced, jumps directly to the heroes and rips off Kite's right arm.
-After their off-screen battle, Neferpitou sits with Kite's head while he gets only scratches.
+- Neferpitou, who was just introduced, jumps directly to the heroes and rips off Kite's right arm.
+After their off-screen battle, Neferpitou is shown sitting with Kite's severed head, having only received scratches from the battle.

-- Phinks in undercover just arrives at the place where Uvogin is captured and he impales Dallzollene.
+- Phinks is undercover and arrives at the place where Uvogin is captured, where he impales Dallzollene.